twineworks/tweakflow/site/content/getting-started.md

 ## Local variables

-You can define helper variables scoped to an expression using let:
+You can define helper variables scoped to an expression using `let`:

 ```tweakflow
 > let {sq: (x) -> x*x; five: 5;} sq(five)